 Our team is made up of people who all have the same dream to see pristine and productive bays and estuaries in Eastern Long Island.
 The heart of the team are local communities, who have contributed their time, their expertise, their physical help and their monetary support to help make this dream come true.
 Many hours have been spent by volunteers cleaning, counting and sorting oysters, all of which are essential for oyster aquaculture.

 Many thanks also to our Southampton Town Representatives, State Representatives, Fred Thiele, New York State Assembly and Tim Bishop, former U.S. Congressman for all of their help and support.

 The major goal of our Board of Directors, put simply, is to keep working toward our goals of restoring shellfish to our bays and estuaries and at the same time become a sustainable organization.
 This will better enable us to move forward with our broad educational goals.

-The last component of our team is our Webmaster, Colin Goldberg.
+The last component of our team is our Webmaster, Colin Goldberg of Everbeta LLC.
 Colin’s talent is much appreciated.
 He has designed our logo, print collateral and website.
 Many thanks Colin.

 BOARD OF DIRECTORS

 The Board of Directors for the nonprofit Conscience Point Shellfish Hatchery has experience in research and education; marine biology; environmental stewardship; business management and finance; construction and design; and grant writing and non-profit management.
 Many board members contribute financially, volunteer with ongoing operations and apply their expertise.